-It seems like every few years, dieticians and scientists change their views on what we consume, including what’s healthy and what needs to be avoided.
-For example, think about the healthy ups and downs regarding potatoes.
+It seems that every few years, dietitians and scientists revise their views on what we consume, including what’s healthy and what needs to be avoided.
+For example, consider the healthy ups and downs associated with potatoes.
 When I was young (and raised in a British/Scottish/Irish family), we literally had some sort of potato with every meal.
 We were a “meat and potatoes” kind of family, so no harm, no foul.

 Now, everywhere I turn, I read that carbs are the devil, so no potatoes or white, starchy foods.
 In current terms, we’ve been told that energy drinks are the new thing to avoid because they cause more harm than good… but do they?
 Enter taurine, a prominent ingredient in energy drinks.
-Known for its energetic properties, teens have been drinking it for years to stay awake, to work, and to game.
-But now, scientists are telling us it might actually work to prolong our lives.
+Known for its energizing properties, teens have been drinking it for years to stay awake, stay focused at work, and to game.
+However, scientists are now suggesting that it may actually work to prolong our lives.

 First, What Is Taurine?

-Direct from the Mayo Clinic, taurine is safe on its own when used properly.
+Direct from the Mayo Clinic, taurine is considered safe when used correctly.
 It’s a naturally occurring chemical (an amino sulfonic acid if you want to get technical) that can be found in protein-rich foods like fish or meat.

 Why do we need it, you ask?
-It turns out that taurine naturally occurs in our bodies as well.
+It turns out that taurine also naturally occurs in our bodies.
 We use it for energy production, to process bile acid, and to balance everything from fluids to minerals and salts.

 Taurine and Energy Drinks